Lion trade

 Captive breeding farms offer a perfect guise for illegally poached wild lions to be laundered into a legal market and makes differentiating their source almost impossible.

-With a total ban, the issue would simply be a law enforcement issue.
-We have a responsibility to remember that we are discussing an ‘endangered species’ and that any trade which stimulates demand for the product puts the species at risk.
+With a total ban, the issue becomes about effective legal enforcement, and nothing else.
+We have a responsibility to remember we are discussing a species vulnerable to extinction, and that any trade stimulating demand for products derived from them, puts the species at risk.

-Captive breeding farms also encourage the belief that lion parts and derivatives hold medicinal value and perpetuate the trade.
-It’s crucial that instead the belief is endorsed that lions are not to be bred for human consumption or trophies and should remain free and in the wild in their natural habitat.
+Captive breeding farms also encourage the belief that lion parts and derivatives hold medicinal value, perpetuating the trade.
+Instead, we need to endorse conservation values that stress lions are not to be bred for human consumption or trophies and should remain free and wild in their natural habitat.

 What is the historic range of lions?